SpaceX flight opens door for U.S. military payloads

 Dragon's launch was the third successive flight of SpaceX's Falcon 9 rocket, which debuted in June 2010.

-Flying three times successfully was among the criteria the company needed to meet to become eligible to compete for military business under a new program designed to draw competition into a field now monopolized by United Launch Alliance, a partnership of Boeing (BA.N) and Lockheed Martin (LMT.N).
+Flying three times successfully was among the criteria the company needed to meet to become eligible to compete for military business under a new program designed to draw competition into a field now monopolized by United Launch Alliance, a partnership of Boeing and Lockheed Martin .

 There are several paths toward certification, and the requirements can vary, Air Force spokeswoman Tracy Bunko said.